How to Repair a Dead Hard Disk Drive to Recover Data

 Does Your Hard Drive Make Sounds?

 As you are trying to get the hard drive to run, listen to the sound it is making.
 Is it completely dead?
 Or is it still spinning?
 What exactly does it sound like?
 Compare your sound to the list of hard drive sounds provided by Data Cent.
 This will help you diagnose the type of damage.

 The damage can be either internal or external.
-A clicking sound, for example, is suggestive of a malfunctioning head, i.e. internal damage.
+A clicking sound, for example, suggests the head may be malfunctioning, i.e. internal damage.
 A completely dead drive, on the other hand, could be due to a faulty printed circuit board (PCB), which would be external damage.

 Sometimes, you can hear your drive spinning, but it never pops up.
 Or maybe it’s completely dead.
-To pinpoint the type of damage, try to manually check whether or not the drive is recognized by your computer.
+To pinpoint the type of damage, try to manually check whether or not your computer recognizes the drive.

-If the drive is recognized and thus appears in the list above, but doesn’t show up as an accessible drive, chances are Windows only recognizes the PCB, but the drive itself is damaged (internal damage).
+If Windows recognized your drive, meaning it appears under diskpart, but doesn’t show up as an accessible drive, chances are Windows only recognizes the PCB, but the drive itself is damaged (internal damage).
 In other words, if the drive is recognized in any shape or form, the PCB is most likely working and replacing it will not fix the hard drive!

 Backup Strategy Advice

 Should you succeed with one of the questionable methods above, note that the fix will be temporary!
 So be prepared.
 Know exactly what you want to back up and how.
 Have the right backup software to quickly copy your data and have enough storage space available.